 Our farm is in a largely none farming area which also doubles up as a big dog walking area.
-After years of the farm being an arable farm where there were no fences, animals or strangers.
+For the last 10 years the farm has been an arable farm where there were no fences, animals or strangers.

 When we first moved into the village we used to regularly visit the village pub.
-It was such a novelty we had never since we left college been able to walk to the pub it was great.
+It was such a novelty, we haven’t ever since we left college been able to walk to the pub it was great.
 People were really friendly and we were just made to feel part of the community.

-This all changed when we started building and changing the farm from a farm which was part of a massive estate that people were on occasionally to sow, weed or harvest, to a busy dairy farm.
+This all changed when we started building and changing the farm to a busy dairy farm.
 All of a sudden every time we went into the pub we would hear snide comments about how the mud was ruining their dog walking, how we had stopped them using a track they had used for 50 years, how they couldn’t let their dogs run in a field they always used.
 So now we only go to the pub every now and again and we generally try and sit on our own where we can’t hear anything.

 We are allowed to keep our animals safe.